verasls/BaSEIB_exercise_bone_health/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3688685.svg)](https://doi.org/10.5281/zenodo.3688685)

-This repository contains data analysis resources from the manuscript "The effect of an exercise intervention program on bone health after bariatric surgery: BaSEIB clinical trial".
+This repository contains data analysis resources from the manuscript "The effect of an exercise intervention program on bone health after bariatric surgery: A Randomized Controlled Trial".

  ---